decentralized-identity/didcomm.org/site/content/protocols/vaults/1.0/readme.md

 * Minimize metadata in DIDComm headers and EDV indexes.
 * Consider **group encryption** via JWE general serialization to avoid separate per-recipient blobs. ([IETF Datatracker][5])
+* **Workflow field indexing**: When vault documents store workflow context fields, avoid indexing field names or values that could leak the workflow's purpose or the subject's identity.
+Use opaque identifiers (e.g., `doc_id` based on random values, not field names) and limit encrypted indexes to structural keys like `workflow_id` and `stage`.
+Do not index `secret`-level field names or values.
+* **Role-grouped documents**: Grouping sensitive workflow fields into EDV documents by role-access pattern (rather than one document per field) reduces the number of EDV queries observable by the vault host, minimizing metadata leakage about field-level access patterns.

 ---